pc37utn/minmods/README.md

 ### minimgmods

 For the minimgmods script, a directory has a number of image files and this makes MODS records to match the image file names by using the base file name for the title, identifier and file name of the MODS.
-This also does not overwrite metadata files that are already there.